 The party further solidified around opposition to the Affordable Care Act.
 It passed in March 2010, again without Republican support.

 How the Party Came to Power

 Some say the Tea Party was started by David H. Koch, head of the conservative "Americans for Prosperity," in coordination with another conservative group, FreedomWorks.
 Fox TV commentator and author Glenn Beck contributed the "9 principles and 12 values" of the Tea Party in his "9/12 Project."
 Fox News is also a supporter of Tea Party coverage.
-The Nationwide Tea Party Coalition, co-founded by former White House speechwriter and Heritage Foundation policy analyst Michael Johns, is another important proponent.
+The National Tea Party Movement, co-founded by former White House speechwriter and Heritage Foundation policy analyst Michael Johns, is another important proponent.